NeoGranular/lanyon/_posts/2016-04-24-heaven-awakening-chapter-30.md

 The new information had long ago been passed on inside the City Master's Mansion.
 The efficiency of the City Master is truly nothing like ordinary, only a few words had been exchanged between the Protector and We Gecheng, and the City Master had already made his appearance outside the Mansion's Gate.

 "Mr. Wen!"
 City Master Wei Zhong's expression was extremely earnest, and the echo of his voice was powerful.
-However, just by the way he'd addressed the former, all people present could feel the respect he felt and how highly he thought of the former.
+However, just by the way he'd addressed the former, all people present could feel the respect he felt, and how highly he thought of the former.

 "City Lord."
 In return, Wen Gecheng was also courteous towards Wei Zhong.
 Being in control of a province, a city master upon the continent can't possibly be nameless like Zhai Feng institute.
 Wei Zhong is a strong Linked One with three souls linked, this coupled with his identity as a City Master, he naturally can't be a lone wolf like Wen Gecheng.

-Each and every one of the twelve Protectors at his side is an expert.
+Each and every one of the twelve Family Guardians at his side is an expert.
 Wei Yang who recently had his face squeezed out by Lu Ping was arrogant only because he was a genius.
-In terms of true strength accounted through realms, he is the at the very bottom of all the Protectors.
+In terms of true strength accounted through realms, he is the at the very bottom of all the Family Guardians.
 However, since his age is only seventeen years, his future prospects are endless.

 "Mr. Wen, forgive me for not being there when you arrived in the city, but I still ask of you to have a seat inside the Mansion."
 Every single letter of Wei Zhong's following words also echoed.
 The words were accompanied with a Soul's Power which can cause people hearing unable to refuse him.